 - Looking for a career that has an excellent future.

-The Outpatient Certified Professional Coding (CPC) training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
+The Outpatient Medical Coding training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
 This program provides the basic knowledge needed to become competent, certified and employable.

 Key areas and topics:

 - An overview of healthcare and the insurance industry.

 - The organization and use of the ICD-10-CM, CPT, and HCPCS manuals to identify correct codes.